kyotov/ironkman/_posts/2013-09-11-slim-and-strong.md

 images-tag: slim_and_strong
 ---

-This is a copy of the [original article](http://slimandstrongin2009.blogspot.com/2013/09/meet-kamen-not-just-inspirational-but.html).
+This is a copy of the [original Slim & Strong blog post](http://slimandstrongin2009.blogspot.com/2013/09/meet-kamen-not-just-inspirational-but.html).

 ## Meet Kamen: Not just inspirational but without limits!